 How to fund real estate investing

-If you’re not flush with capital, you can still invest in real estate.
+You can still invest in real estate if you’re not flush with capital.
 The first step is to decide whether you want to purchase a property solo or opt for a managed investment like fractional real estate.

 Purchasing properties directly